-Online registrants will receive a free access code to the Clifton StrengthsFinder 2.0 assessment via email and are encouraged to take it before the event, so Shelby can help them relate to their own results.
-The program is open to the public at no cost and will be held in the McCasland Ballroom, located in the McMahon Centennial Complex.
+Registrants who request to join the event via Zoom will receive a link on the Monday before the program.
+The program is open to the public at no cost and will be held in the Shepler Ballroom, located in the Shepler Center Complex.
 Due to COVID, seating is limited to 80 people, but early registrants can join by Zoom.
 If you are interested in participating, please register online at the link below.

-Late registration will be available the day of the event starting at 5:00 pm outside the McCasland Ballroom.
+Late registration will be available the day of the event starting at 5:00 pm outside the Shepler Ballroom.

 “CU Empowering Women in Leadership and STEM” is sponsored by CU Lectures and Concerts and the CU Home Savings Bank Endowed Lectureship in Organizational Leadership.
 The CU Engineering Club will host the event.